 Election Law Program

-A Joint Project of the College of William & Mary and the National Center for State Courts
+A Joint project of William & Mary Law School and the National Center for State Courts

 Courts play a vital role in the U.S. electoral process.
 Judges are often asked to resolve cases concerning the functioning of U.S. democracy.
 Courts must decide issues of ballot access, election management, voting rights disputes, and many more.
 When legal challenges arise, it is imperative that judges have access to accurate and reliable information about the operation of complex state election laws as they navigate the political thicket such cases, by definition, entail.

 Created in 2005 as a joint venture of the National Center for State Courts and the Law School at the College of William & Mary, the Election Law Program (ELP) seeks to provide practical assistance to judges called upon to resolve difficult election law disputes.
 The ELP offers paid fellowships to William & Mary Law School students who assist in this vital work, helping create resources for judges about the electoral process.